Ivenyang/cocos-docs/manual/framework/native/gui/label/v3/en.md

 ```

-As the example above, you can see a number of changes in the function of the upgrade version.
-Firstly, there isn't CC prefix any more;
+As the example above, you can see the changes in the function of the upgrade version.

+Firstly, there isn't CC prefix any more.

 Secondly, char array has been replaced by a string type(The string is relatively more advanced and more convenient to use.
-The char array operation is much more error prone,
+The char array operation is likely make mistakes, but more efficient).

-but the efficiency is higher); In addition, the type of last two parameters(horizontal and vertical alignment of the text) are also changed,
-but they have the similar efficiency as the previous version, only the name has changed as follows:
+In addition, the type of the last two parameters(horizontal and vertical alignment of the text) are also changed.
+However, they have the similar efficiency as the previous version, only name has changed as follows:

 | |*cocos2d-x-2.x*|*cocos2d-x-3.0*|